ccahilly/CCahilly/README.md

-**Hi, I’m Caroline 👋.
+**Hi, I’m Caroline.
 I'm passionate about AI for autonomy, machine learning, and computer vision.**

 **A sneak peak into my upcoming projects with [SISL](https://github.com/sisl):**